MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/test-sdk-integration.md

 ### Fakes

-Fakes: Substitute in functionality that you wouldn't normally use in production, such as an in-memory database instead of a cloud database.
+Fakes substitute a functionality that you wouldn't normally use in production, such as using an in-memory database instead of a cloud database.

 :::code language="TypeScript" source="~/../node-essentials/unit-testing/src/fakes/fake-in-mem-db.spec.ts" :::